NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.4 =
+This update adds filters and columns to the list of menus and menu items in the admin panel, to help those who manage a lot of menu items.
+It also adds support for archive pages, so you can now link to a list of all items in a Menu Section (and Item Flag for Pro users).

 = 1.3.2 =
 This update fixes the shortcode show_title and show_content attributes, fixes the setting which allows you to load no CSS code, and reduces the chances for CSS conflicts.